 Buses

-Buses are a cheap mode of transportation and Costa Rica’s bus network is extensive, but long-distance routes can be time consuming due to frequent stops and slow driving.
-Only a few bus services allow in advance reservation of tickets, so during peak season, it's best to get to the bus terminal early to secure a seat.
+Buses are a cheap mode of transportation, and Costa Rica’s bus network is extensive, but long-distance routes can be time-consuming due to frequent stops and slow driving.
+The bus services in Costa Rica are operated by private companies that determine their routes, schedules and fares.
+Only a few bus services allow commuters to reserve tickets in advance, so during peak season, it’s best to get to the bus terminal early to secure a seat.

 Trains

-Costa Rica's railway system is still largely underdeveloped, but there are plans to introduce an electric passenger train service that runs between east and west San Jose.
-This project is nearing completion and should be running in the near future.
+Railway services in Costa Rica are overseen by the Costa Rican Railways Institute (Instituto Costarricense de Ferrocarrile, INCOFER).
+Costa Rica’s railway system is still largely underdeveloped, but there are plans to introduce an electric passenger train service that runs between east and west San Jose.
+Trains in Costa Rica are largely limited to cargo trains, but there are several passenger rails that are of an adequate standard.

 Taxis in Costa Rica